 - Step 1 Create a longitudinal household identifier.
-For variables imputed at the household-level, households are linked longitudinally if they had common membership.27 Deaths and births, for the purposes of expenditure imputation, are counted as a membership change. - Step 2 Identify lumpy expenditure items.
-Some items (such as cars, white goods, etc) would not be purchased each year, so need to be treated differently in the imputation process. - Step 3 Carryover zeros.
+For variables imputed at the household-level, households are linked longitudinally if they had common membership.25 Deaths and births, for the purposes of expenditure imputation, are counted as a membership change. - Step 2 Identify lumpy expenditure items.
+Some items (such as cars, white goods, etc.) would not be purchased each year, so need to be treated differently in the imputation process. - Step 3 Carryover zeros.
 The population carryover method is used to determine zero and non-zero expenditure flags for non-lumpy expenditure items prior to any other imputation.
 Lumpy expenditure items were excluded from this step. - Step 4 Nearest Neighbour Regression imputation of zeros.
 The predicted values from a regression model are used to identify a donor from which to flag zero or non-zero imputes for the recipient.
 This is essentially a filter process to decide whether the case has the expense or not. - Step 5 Nearest Neighbour Regression imputation of non-zero amounts.
 The predicted values from a regression model are used to identify a donor from which the reported value is taken as the imputed value for the recipient.
-The models and donor pools are restricted to cases with non-zero amounts.
+The models and donor pools are restricted to cases with nonzero amounts.
 For households without any expenditure data reported in the SCQ, a single donor for all expenditure variables collected in the SCQ was used. - Step 6 Little and Su imputation.
 This method incorporates (via a multiplicative model) the trend across waves (column effect), the recipient's departure from the trend (row effect), and a residual effect donated from another case with complete expenditure information for that component (residual effect).
 Only cases that have been enumerated in more than one wave, longitudinally linked, and have at least one wave of non-zero data available can be imputed via this method.
+For the lumpy expenditure items, the donors selected had to have the same zero pattern for the non-missing waves as the recipients.
+Wherever possible, the Little and Su imputation replaces the Nearest Neighbour Regression imputation.
+The zero or non-zero determination from steps 3 and 4 is observed.

-For the lumpy expenditure items, the donors selected had to have the hx variables. hxylink is an indicator variable for whether a household was linked to another household in the next wave for the purposes of imputing expenditure.
+25 hxylink is an indicator variable for whether a household was linked to another household in the next wave for the purposes of imputing expenditure.